324 7th Avenue

 The mission of the Cavalier County Social Services Board is to effectively and with great sensitivity provide financial, medical, and social service assistance as required by federal, state, and county statutes, rules and policy.

-Jill Denault, LSW, County Director III
+Jill Denault, LSW, Zone Director

 Susan Fetsch-Crockett, Licensed Social Worker III